simonCodeZzz/simonCodeZzz.github.io/_pages/about.md

 * **Student Research Assistant, NUS IORA, Singapore** (Jan 2022 – Present)
   * Supervised by Prof Jussi Keppo from NUS Business School
-  * Scraped and processed data of Kaggle competition submissions, performed Bayesian estimation for crucial model parameters and assisted in model diagnostics in mechanism design project
+  * Conducted Bayesian structural estimation for comparative statics, processed data from multiple sources in Python and R, and assisted in model diagnostics in multiple projects including contest design and pilot training
   * Performed model robustness checking with extensive simulations for herd detection in financial forecasts using large-scale Bayesian structural estimation methods

 * **Data Engineer Intern, ByteDance, Singapore** (May 2021 - July 2021)